ptoner/freedom-for-data/README.md

 # freedom-for-data
-An easy to use Ethereum/IPFS data access library
+An easy to use javascript library to read and write Ethereum and IPFS data.
+Can be used with Node.js or in a DApp-enabled browser.

 ## About
 **freedom-for-data** uses a simple, reusable pattern to tie data in an Ethereum smart contract to data stored in IPFS.
 Transactional data is stored in Ethereum while everything else is stored in IPFS.